bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 * *Fairly distributed, Contrastive Explanations:* Each feature is treated the same without any need for heuristics or special insight by the user.
-However, as mentioned above the explanations are contrastive (relative to the mean), so not exactly the same as a our simple linear regression model.
+However, as mentioned above the explanations are contrastive (relative to the mean), so not exactly the same as our simple linear regression model.
 * *Solid Theoretical Foundation*: As we can see from above, almost all of the preamble was defining the theoretical foundation, culminating in Theorem 1.
   This is nice since it also frames certain other techniques (e.g. LIME) in